 „Clarity and accuracy.
 There are difficult productions in which you may not always hear the orchestra, so the cue becomes crucial.
 I also appreciate conductors who really breathe with me in long phrases.
 Daniel Cohen, who directs The Turn of the Screw, is a great example of this.”Maria Bengtsson in an interview with VAN Magazin, April 2018

-Cohen symphonic work brought him to such orchestras as the Staatskapelle Berlin, the Los Angeles Philharmonic, the Dresdner Philharmonie, the Helsinki Philharmonic, the RTÉ National Symphony in Dublin, the West Australian Symphony Orchestra, the Orchestra del Maggio Musicale in Florence, the Milwaukee Symphony, the Israeli Philharmonic, the Orchestre de Chambre de Lausanne and the Sinfonieorchester Basel.
+In the symphonic domain, he has conducted among others the Staatskapelle Berlin, the Los Angeles Philharmonic Orchestra, the Dresdner Philharmonie, the Münchener Symphoniker, the MDR-Sinfonieorchester Leipzig, the Helsinki Philharmonic Orchestra, the RTÉ National Symphony Orchestra in Dublin, the Orchestra del Maggio Musicale Fiorentino, the Israeli Philharmonic Orchestra, the Orchestre de Chambre de Lausanne and the Sinfonieorchester Basel.
+One focus of his repertoire is contemporary music: from 2011 to 2013 he was a participant of the „Lucerne Festival Academy Composer Project“, led by Pierre Boulez.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.